awsdocs/aws-greengrass-developer-guide/doc_source/device-config-setup.md

 **To add the user to the sudo group**

-1. On the device under test, run `sudo usermod -aG sudo <username>`
+1. On the device under test, run `sudo usermod -aG sudo <username>`\.

 1. Sign out and then sign back in for changes to take effect\.

-1. Verify your user name was added successfully, run sudo echo test\.
+1. To verify your user name was added successfully, run sudo echo test\.
 If you are not prompted for a password, your user is configured correctly\.

+1. Open the `/etc/sudoers` file and add the following line to the end of the file:

+   `<ssh-username> ALL=(ALL) NOPASSWD: ALL`